hrithikvish/TMDB-Scrapper/README.md

 # TMDB-Scrapper
-A Simple to scrape some data from TMDB movies pages by giving the page url as input
+A Simple App to scrape some data from TMDB movies pages by giving the page url as input